Take this information with you! Download this document as a PDF by clicking here.

 A few of the primary standards and regulations to be aware of include the:

 - Federal Risk and Authorization Management Program (FedRAMP).
 FedRAMP was created to support the government cloud computing plan to facilitate the adoption of cloud services among federal agencies with a single, standard security requirements accreditation for a CSP.
 All federal government cloud systems must comply with the Office of Management and Budget (OMB) mandate to convert to FedRAMP standards.
-FedRAMP is one standard that encompasses many such as FISMA, HIPAA, NIST 800-53, and NIST 800-171.
+FedRAMP is one standard that encompasses many such as FISMA, HIPAA, NIST 800-53, and NIST SP 800-171.
 The FedRAMP certification process is intensive with rigorous compliance requirements a CSP must proactively maintain.
 The benefit for a CSP is they are able to work with all government agencies and non-government customers may be more confident in a certified CSP’s approach to security.

 - Federal Information Security Management Act (FISMA).
 This legislation was signed into law as part of the Electronic Government Act of 2002.
 It requires government agencies to ensure the security of data in the federal government and to minimize risks with proactive security programs.